 We all know Neil Diamond as a singer who isn’t afraid to command the stage, but behind the scenes, he has struggled with a lot of insecurities.
 “I have always felt that I have been unworthy of whatever it was that I received,” he once said while recalling all of the best moments in his career.

 Neil, who has won one Grammy for his hit song “I Am, I Said,” never felt comfortable being a rockstar.
-His bandmate Tom Hensley exclusively tells Closer Weekly in the magazine’s latest issue, on newsstands now, that “Neil was not one to go out,” especially if the band was having a “wild” time.
-“He loves hanging with the family,” Tom explains.
+His bandmate Tom Hensley exclusively told Closer Weekly that “Neil was not one to go out,” especially if the band was having a “wild” time.
+“He loves hanging with the family,” Tom explained.
 “Neil is genuinely a family man.”

 The “Sweet Caroline” singer is a proud father to his two sons — Jesse and Micah — from his previous marriage to Marcia Murphey and his two daughters — Elyn and Marjorie — from his first marriage to Jayne Posner.
 In 1971, Neil tried to become a better version of himself by trying a type of therapy called psychoanalysis.